A survey on knowledge-enhanced multimodal learning: Knowledge

 \section{Knowledge}

-In recent years, there has been an ever increasing interest about incorporating external knowledge \textit{K} in VL models.
+In recent years, there has been an ever increasing interest in incorporating external knowledge \textit{K} in VL models.
 We can identify the merits of such an approach: additional knowledge can offer performance boosting, extendability and potentially explainability of existing VL tasks.
 Most common senses of additional knowledge offering those benefits are analyzed below.

-\textbf{Hierarchical knowledge} refers to is-a relationships forming a tree structure, with the root serving as the most generic concept and parent node of all the rest, while leaves constitute the most specific concepts.
+\textbf{Hierarchical knowledge} refers to \textit{is-a} relationships forming a tree structure, with the root serving as the most generic concept and parent node of all the rest, while leaves constitute the most specific concepts.
 For example, \textit{cat is-a mammal} is an instance that represents such hierarchical relationships.

-\textbf{Lexical knowledge} serves as a structured dictionary, offering linguistic rules and can resolve issues such as word sense disambiguation.
+\textbf{Lexical knowledge} serves as a structured dictionary, offering linguistic rules, while being able to resolve issues such as word sense disambiguation.
 Lexical knowledge can be combined with hierarchical knowledge, providing hypernym/hyponym relationships.